Skip to main content

 Prefilters in these tab pages:

-• Possibly visible Possibly visible - hides all the columns that will be hidden in the end-product (type: Hidden).
+• Possibly visible Possibly visible - hides all the columns that will be hidden in the application (type: Hidden).
 Hidden fields are usually not used for searching or filtering.

-• Possibly editable Possibly editable - only shows the columns that can be edited in the end-product (type: Editable).
+• Possibly editable Possibly editable - only shows the columns that can be edited in the application (type: Editable).

-Setting filter values for a table in Data Setting filter values for a table in Data
+Setting filter values for a table in Data Optimize Filter for a table in tab Data

-Setting search values for a table in Data Setting search values for a table in Data
+Setting search values for a table in Data Optimize Find for a table in tab Data

-menu User interface > Subjects > tab Subjects > tab Default > tab Data > tab Filter
+menu User interface > Subjects > tab Subjects > tab Default/Variants > tab Data > tab Filter or tab Find

-In the Filter condition field, you can specify the default way of filtering for a specific column in a subject.
+In the Filter condition field, you can specify the default way of filtering or finding for a specific column in a subject.

 Universal GUI For the following control types, filter conditions are not supported: